Read a little. Learn a lot. • Tightly-written news, views and stuff • Follow us on TwitterBe a Facebook FanTumble us!

 Biz: Sam Zell may have his exit card out of Tribune: Big banks

-• three Now, it sounds like Zell might have an out – bankers and investors could forgive his debt in exchange for the company.
+• Now, it sounds like Zell might have an out – bankers and investors could forgive his debt in exchange for the company.
 Wow.
 That’s … wow. source

 16 Apr 2009 10:29